 From savory, ever-so-sticky morsels of soy-stuffed Siu Mai to the doughy, slightly sweet faux-meat-filled Cha Siu Bao rolls, dim sum has kept the Chinese sated for centuries.
 As was tradition back in the days of the Jin Dynasty, today, dim sum is always served with a pot of tea, as the warm, soothing liquid is believed to aid in the digestion of these Chinese treats.

 In North America, dim sum is a social bonanza, though the veg offerings at many dim-sum restaurants leave much to be desired.
 The easy and delicious answer?
 DIY dim sum.
 You’ll have total control over the ingredients, and unlike many traditional meals, your ingredient list is relatively small, while preparation is simple and almost entirely hands-on.
 Dim sum also gives license to creativity.
-Inviting friends over to help prepare your dishes, or enlisting the help of your family, makes the cooking process just as much fun as the dining itself.
+Inviting friends to a virtual cooking session, or enlisting the help of roommates and family, makes the cooking process just as much fun as the dining itself.

 Tea is an integral part of the dim sum experience, and includes its own etiquette.
 Don’t pour your own tea before making sure that everyone else has been served.
 If someone else has served you tea, tap the table to show your appreciation.
 To indicate to the waiter that you’d like more, lift the teapot lid to one side, but don’t take it off and set it on the table.
 For the perfect at-home brew, bring 4 cups of water to a boil.
 Add green tea (4 bags), 2 vanilla beans (halved), 3 tablespoons agave nectar, and a small handful of mint leaves.
 Turn off the heat and steep in the pot for 5 minutes.
 Strain and enjoy!

 Love the plant-based lifestyle as much as we do?